 Continuing its mission of keeping snowboarding fun, the Capita Defenders of Awesome Wide Snowboard allows all of you big-footed shredders to get a taste of versatile freestyle awesomeness.
 Rad in the park, but also great for killing it on the rest of the mountain, the DOA is here to make sure you're having fun every time you strap in.
-The Hybrid FK profile combines mellow camber between the inserts for pop, power, and edge hold with flat areas outside the bindings and a tiny bit of rocker just before the tip and tail to give the board a forgiving feel and improved float in powder.
+The All-Terrain V2 profile combines mellow camber between the inserts for pop, power, and edge hold, with flat areas outside the bindings and a tiny bit of rocker just before the tip and tail to give the board a forgiving feel and improved float in powder.
 Dual carbon rods running vertically down the board increase pop and rebound, and the KEVLAR-bound sidewalls enhance impact-resistance and prevent breaks.
-The RFC Sustainable Dual core uses sustainably-harvested poplar to create a lightweight and lively feel, with beech inserts running down the center to prevent binding blowouts and increase durability.
-Its true twin profile allows unrestricted switch trickery, but don't let that keep you from taking this thing out of the park, because it kills it all over the mountain.
+The FSC-certified Dual core uses sustainably-harvested poplar to create a lightweight and lively feel, with beech inserts running down the center to prevent binding blowouts and increase durability.
+Its true twin profile allows unrestricted switch trickery, but don't let that keep you from taking this thing out of the park--it offers a fun, lively ride anywhere on the mountain.

 Options, sizes, colors available on Backcountry